-Bringing SimScale to the Classroom with Professor Mario Larreta
+Bringing SimScale into the Classroom with Professor Mario Larreta

 After discovering SimScale while looking for free software to design a cold brew coffee maker, Mario Larreta, a Professor of Mechanical Engineering, is now bringing the cloud-based simulation platform into the classroom in his Computer-Aided Engineering and Design course at the Instituto Tecnologico de Tijuana in Mexico.